 The Financial Conduct Authority (FCA) has set a deadline of 29 August 2019, by which time all PPI complaints will need to have been submitted.
-After this date, customers will lose the right to have their complaint assessed by us, or the Financial Ombudsman Service.
+After this date, customers will lose the right to have their complaint assessed by us.

-If you have previously received a letter from us outlining potential concerns about the way PPI may have been sold to you, then you may have less time, so it is important to act as soon as possible.
+If you previously received a letter from us outlining our concerns about the way PPI was sold to you, then you may have less time, so it is important to act as soon as possible.

 5. I cannot find any paperwork; can I still complain?

 Yes, even if you can’t find your paperwork we will investigate your complaint properly and fairly.

 To check if you have held a Black Horse PPI policy, please complete our online PPI Check Form and complete the required information.
 Please note, using this option will not provide you with a copy of all your personal data.

 Alternatively, you can also ask us to undertake a Data Subject Access Request (DSAR) and we will look for you.

 Under the Data Protection Act you have the right of access to your personal data.
 For further details on how to request a copy of your information, please write to the:

 6. I have made a complaint, what happens next?